ardra-p/NoteApp/README.md

 # NoteApp - A Simple Note-Taking Django App

-Welcome to **NoteApp**, a minimal, distraction-free web app built with Django where users can register, log in, and manage their personal notes.
-Each user has their own secure note section with create, update, delete, and view functionality.
+Welcome to **NoteApp**, a secure note management application built with Django and Django REST Framework.
+Users can register, authenticate using JWT tokens, and manage their personal notes through both a responsive web interface and RESTful APIs.
+The application provides user-specific note access, search functionality, pagination, and full CRUD operations while ensuring data privacy and security.

 ---